casperdcl/cdcl/README.md

   + pro: can cache between cron runs
 - GitHub Actions
   + pro: everything in one place (no reliance on third-party providers)
+  + con: can only re-run entire workflows (not individual jobs)
   + con: [can only cache on push and PR](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)

 ### User Configuration